QML-FAST -- A Fast Code for low-$\ell$ Tomographic Maximum Likelihood Power Spectrum Estimation: Validation on Simulations and Comparison with Pseudo-

 \subsection{Band-powering of the Fisher matrix}

 Following the procedure in Sec.~\ref{subsec:Bandpowered estimator}, we also demonstrate how bandpowering can be performed to deal with the non-invertability of the Fisher matrix $F_{\ell,\ell'}$ in the case of a severely limited sky region.
 We use the sky mask in Fig.~\ref{fig:bandpower_mask} with a sky fraction of around 0.055 for this test.
-We also employ a single-field configuration that follows the fiducial power setup for $C^{a,a}_{\ell}$ in Eq.~\ref{eq:fiducial auto power w/ noise}.
-The analytic Fisher elements $F_{\ell, \ell'}$ for $\ell = 10$ is presented as the gray curve in the left panel of Fig.~\ref{fig:QML_bpw}.
+We also adopt a single-field configuration that follows the fiducial power setup for $S^{a,a}_{\ell}$ in Eq.~\ref{eq:fiducial auto power w/ noise} with a uniform noise power spectrum of $N^{aa}_{\ell} = 10^{-1}$.
 While $F_{\ell, \ell'}$ is well-defined, it is poorly-conditioned for inversion.
-We therefore employ a bandpowering matrix $P_{b\ell}$ to the uncoupled estimators $\hat{y}_{\ell}$ that bins every 6 multipoles from $\ell = 1$ to $\ell = 43$ with a uniform weight.
-The bandpowered Fisher elements that centers at $\ell = 10$ are represented as the red curve in the left panel of Fig.~\ref{fig:QML_bpw}.
-By reducing the dimension, the bandpowered Fisher matrix becomes invertible, and bandpower estimates can be computed according Eq.~\ref{eq: bandpowering QML estimate}.
-We present the results in the right panel of Fig.~\ref{fig:QML_bpw}.
+We therefore employ a bandpowering matrix $P_{b\ell}$ to the uncoupled estimators $\hat{y}_{\ell}$ that bins every 6 multipoles from $\ell = 0$ to $\ell = 47$ with a uniform window function.
+We show the analytical error bars in the left panel of Fig.~\ref{fig:QML_bpw} as the grey curve; we also show bandpowered fiducial theory in the right panel of the same figure.
+The mean of the QML estimates, computed from 4000 Gaussian simulations, are illustrated as the blue data points on both panels.
+Good convergence can be observed as the data points align with the fiducial theory.